midhunhk/react-book-store/README.md

+# react-book-store
+This is a basic ReactJS web application that allows to search and list the details of books using a REST API.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The app consumes the REST API at: https://github.com/midhunhk/sample-rest-api
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), uses the https://bulma.io/ CSS Framework and  consumes the REST API at: https://github.com/midhunhk/sample-rest-api

+This Single Page Application (SPA) accomplishes the following items

+1. Search Component
+2. Hit REST API to fetch search results
+3. Display search results in a grid with Cards
+4. Display more details of an item in a separate page
+5. Back to reults link

 ### `npm start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.